Palm Sunday: Eastern and Oriental Christianity

 in the Name of the Lord.

-In the Russian Orthodox Church, Ukrainian Orthodox Church, Ukrainian Catholic Church, Ruthenian Catholic Church, Polish, Bavarian and Austrian Roman Catholics, and various other Eastern European peoples, the custom developed of using pussy willow and other twigs like box tree instead of palm fronds because the latter are not readily available that far north.
+In the Russian Orthodox Church, Ukrainian Orthodox Church, Ukrainian Catholic Church, Eastern Lutheran Churches, Ruthenian Catholic Church, Polish, Bavarian and Austrian Roman Catholics, and various other Eastern European peoples, the custom developed of using pussy willow and other twigs like box tree instead of palm fronds because the latter are not readily available that far north.
 There is no canonical requirement as to what kind of branches must be used, so some Orthodox believers use olive branches.

 Whatever the kind, these branches are blessed and distributed together with candles either during the All-Night Vigil on the Eve of the Feast (Saturday night), or before the Divine Liturgy on Sunday morning.
 The Great Entrance of the Divine Liturgy commemorates the "Entry of the Lord into Jerusalem", so the meaningfulness of this moment is punctuated on Palm Sunday as everyone stands, holding their branches and lit candles.
 The faithful take these branches and candles home with them after the liturgy, and keep them in their icon corner as an evloghia (blessing).

 In Russia, donkey walk processions took place in different cities, but most importantly in Novgorod and, from 1558 until 1693, in Moscow.
 These were prominently featured in testimonies by foreign witnesses and mentioned in contemporary Western maps of the city.
 The Patriarch of Moscow, representing Christ, rode on a "donkey", actually a horse draped in white cloth.
 The Tsar of Russia humbly led the procession on foot.
 Originally, Moscow processions began inside the Kremlin and terminated at Trinity Church, now known as Saint Basil's Cathedral.
 In 1658 Patriarch Nikon reversed the order of procession.
 Peter I in the 1720s, as a part of his nationalisation of the church, terminated the custom.
 It has been occasionally recreated in the 21st century.

 In Oriental Orthodox churches, palm fronds are distributed at the front of the church at the sanctuary steps.
 In India the sanctuary itself is strewn with marigolds, and the congregation proceeds through and outside the church.